Information about Dr Craig Richard Ph.D.

 - “Not odd that Craig would work on this.
 As a child, until about 8 years old, I would put him to sleep by gently rubbing the inside of his arm!”

-Scroll down to Print, Share, Like, or Comment.
+To return to the home page, click HEREPrint, Share, Like, or Comment.